-The Forum's six Objectives are:
+The Plan's six Aims are:

-- 1. to preserve and enhance the Redington Frognal characteristics as a picturesque Victorian and Edwardian suburb with a diverse population; - 2. protecting and improving green space and biodiversity; - 3. the enhancement of the Environment of Finchley Road; - 4. identifying areas for growth of new homes, with community facilities to support home working; - 5. maintaining and promoting the area as Centre for Tertiary Education the Arts and Culture; - 6. basement excavation: ensuring that basement development does not impact local hydrology or cause damage to neighbouring properties.
+- 1. to preserve and enhance the Redington Frognal characteristics as a picturesque garden suburb, supporting a diverse population; - 2. protecting and improving green space and biodiversity; - 3. the enhancement of the environment of Finchley Road; - 4. identifying areas for growth of new homes, with community facilities to support home working; - 5. maintaining and promoting the area as Centre for Tertiary Education the Arts and Culture; - 6. ensuring that basement development does not impact local hydrology or cause damage to neighbouring properties.